cloudera/livy/README.rst

 POST /sessions/{sessionId}/statements
 -------------------------------------

-Execute a statement in a session.
+Runs a statement in a session.

 Request Body
 ^^^^^^^^^^^^